National Disaster Mitigation Program (NDMP)

 Provincial and territorial authorities can apply for funding under any of the four funding streams by submitting their NDMP project proposals to the appropriate Public Safety Regional Office.
 Provinces and territories may also direct any questions to their appropriate Public Safety Regional Office.

-Communities and municipalities who are interested in the NDMP proposal submission process should contact their respective Provincial/Territorial Emergency Management Office as early as possible to discuss its internal process in regards to the NDMP.
+Communities and municipalities who are interested in the NDMP proposal submission process should contact their appropriate Provincial/Territorial government department or ministry as early as possible to discuss its internal process in regards to the NDMP.

 By e-mail: ps.NDMP-PNAC.firstname.lastname@example.org